TadLeonard/husl-numpy/README.md

     out[select] = color
 ```

-This code gives us a nicely melonized face:
+This code gives us a melonized face:

 ![this image](images/watermelon_flat.jpg)

-One thing I don't like about this is that the image looks flat!
+One thing I don't like about this is that the image looks flat.
 This is because our transormation focused only on *hue*.
 The light/dark
 regions give the image depth.
 We can restore the original depth by using
 our HUSL lightness value as a multiplier.